-Grind the raw hazelnuts in a food processor until you get a coarse flour (the brownies had crunch and texture from the bigger pieces of hazelnuts).
+Grind the raw hazelnuts in a food processor until you get coarse flour (the brownies had crunch and texture from the bigger pieces of hazelnuts).

 Bake for 20 minutes.
-Cool before cutting.
-You can eat them warm or cold, I store mine in the same container, which has a lid (the practicality of Pyrex).
+Cool before slicing.
+You can eat them warm or cold, I store mine in the same container I bake them in, which has a lid (the practicality of Pyrex).